Kawaguchiko Station

 Kawaguchiko Station (河口湖駅, Kawaguchiko-eki) is a railway station on the Fujikyuko Line in Fujikawaguchiko, Yamanashi, Japan, operated by Fuji Kyuko (Fujikyu).
 It is located at an altitude of 857 m.

 Lines

 Kawaguchiko Station forms the terminus of the 26.6 km privately operated Fujikyuko Line from Ōtsuki.

 Station layout

 The station is staffed and consists of two island platforms serving three tracks, numbered 1 to 3.
 Passengers access the platforms via a level crossing.
 It has waiting rooms and toilet facilities.
 The station is staffed.

-Adjacent stations

 History

 Kawaguchiko Station opened on 24 August 1950.
 A new station building was completed on 24 March 2006.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 2903 passengers daily.